The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 When you're asked to write an article for Maclean's magazine calling out gentle parenting culture, you kind of brace yourself for impact, you know?

-The email was simple enough: Would I be interested in writing a piece about Gentle Parenting, Instagram parenting culture and the maternal mental health effects of it all?
-About the pressure mothers face from the endless stream of "gentle parenting" advice that seems to work for everyone except, well, real families living real lives?
+The ask was simple: Would I be interested in writing about gentle parenting, Instagram parenting culture, and the maternal mental health effects of it all?
+About the pressure mothers face from the endless stream of advice that seems to work for everyone except, well, real families living real lives?

 The Fear of Being "That Mom"

 You know the one.
-The mom who dares to suggest that maybe, just maybe, all those Instagram parenting hacks aren't the miracle solutions they claim to be.
-The one who points out that the "1-2-3" step programs leave out crucial context like neurodivergent kids, trauma responses, and the reality that some days you're just trying to keep everyone fed and alive.
+The mom who suggests that maybe, just maybe, all those Instagram parenting hacks aren't the miracle solutions they claim to be.
+The one who points out that the gentle parenting scripts leave out crucial context - like neurodivergent kids, trauma responses, partnership dynamics, and the reality that some days you're just trying to keep everyone fed and alive.

 • What if they were right and I was wrong?